This article is part of a larger series on How to Do Payroll.

-Arizona’s unemployment tax rate is 2% for new employers who have been in business for two years or less.
+Arizona’s unemployment tax rate is 2% for new employers that have been in business for two years or less.
 After year three, your rate is dependent on the taxes paid, unemployment benefits paid, and the size of your annual taxable payroll.
-In 2021, the rate can be anywhere from 0.08% to 20.93%.
+In 2022, the rate can be anywhere from 0.08% to 20.93%.
 The unemployment taxable wage base for 2022 is $7,000.

 You are required to provide workers’ compensation for employees in Arizona.
 Arizona is also a no-fault state; this means all employees are required to receive medical benefits and compensation no matter what caused their job-related accident.

-The cost of workers’ compensation insurance is around $.70 for each $100 payroll you processed.
+The cost of workers’ compensation insurance is around 70 cents for each $100 payroll you processed.
 For example, a company that processes $500,000 of payroll can expect to pay around $3,500 in insurance.

-Arizona’s current minimum wage is $12.15 per hour for nontipped employees.
-State law allows employers in Arizona to take up to a $3.00 tip credit for tipped employees which puts the tipped minimum wage at $9.15 per hour.
+Arizona’s current minimum wage is $12.80 per hour for non-tipped employees.
+State law allows employers in Arizona to take up to a $3.00 tip credit for tipped employees, which puts the tipped minimum wage at $9.80 per hour.

-Please Note: The $15 per hour minimum wage rate for the city of Flagstaff, Arizona, is higher than the state minimum’s wage.
+Note: The $15 hourly minimum wage rate for the city of Flagstaff, Arizona, is higher than the state minimum’s wage.